Be My Lover (La Bouche song): Chart performance

 "Be My Lover" topped both the US Billboard Dance Club Play chart and the Canadian RPM Dance/Urban chart, and it reached the top 10 of the US Cash Box Top 100 and Billboard Hot 100 charts.
 It also peaked at number one in Germany (4 weeks), Hungary, the Czech Republic, Mexico, Romania, and Sweden (1 week).
 Additionally, it peaked at number two in Australia, Iceland, Italy, the Netherlands and Norway.
 "Be My Lover" was a top-10 hit in at least 16 countries, including Belgium, Brazil, Denmark, France, Greece, Ireland, Spain, and Switzerland.

-In the United Kingdom, it peaked at number 25 on the UK Singles Chart on 25 February 1996, while reaching number 20 on the UK Dance Chart.
+In the United Kingdom, it first reached number 27 on the UK Singles Chart in July 1995.
 The single also reached number two on the UK on a Pop Tip Club Chart by Music Week.
+Following its success on the U.S. Billboard charts, the single was re-issued in the UK in February 1996, this time peaking at number 25.

 On the Eurochart Hot 100, it reached number three on 27 May 1995, in its ninth week on the chart.

 "Be My Lover" earned a gold record in Austria (25,000), Denmark (45,000), Germany (250,000), Italy (50,000), New Zealand (15,000), Norway, Spain (30,000), the UK (400,000), and the US (500,000); a silver record in France (125,000); and a platinum record in Australia (70,000).

 Music video

 Two different music videos were made for this song: a European version and an American version.

 The European version was filmed at the beginning of 1995, in the city at night.
 Melanie Thornton appears as a dominatrix wearing a black outfit.
 She is driving a van, abducting Lane McCray to an underground club, where several men are being held captive.
 They are hanging upside down from hooks in the ceiling.
 Thornton walks around these men while she sings.
 Suddenly, McCray manages to break free and raps toward Thornton.
 An edited version does not show McCray being captured and almost all the scenes with the men being hanging upside down were cut.

 The American version was filmed in a recording studio at the beginning of 1996 with Thornton performing the song in front of a microphone.
 She has braids in her hair and wears a purple dress.
 McCray, wearing a black leather coat and sunglasses, raps in the control room of the studio, watching Thornton.
 This version was directed by Andras Mahr and filmed in Broadway Studios, New York City.
 In the US, it was BET that first played the video of "Be My Lover".
-This version was made available on YouTube in 2014.
+It was A-listed on Germany's VIVA in April 1995.
+Two months later, it was A-listed on Dutch TMF and received active rotation on MTV Europe.
+On France's MCM, "Be My Lover" was B-listed in August same year.